Elasticsearch: Full-Text Search at Scale

 Replica Shards

-Every primary shard can have replica shards for fault tolerance and read scalability.
+Every primary shard can have replicas for fault tolerance and read scalability.
 Replicas are never allocated on the same node as their primary.
-If a node fails, Elasticsearch automatically promotes replicas to primary shards.
+If a node fails, Elasticsearch promotes replicas to primaries automatically.
+Add replicas to linearly scale search throughput for read-heavy workloads.

 The Query DSL: Expressing Search Logic